freedom7341/G-standards/AV3(Inspection)/AV31(Avtomat)/readme.md

 - 2.2.
 The weight of a vehicle must be realistic.
 This is in a way subjective, but common sense applies - do not make your truck weigh 200kg.

 #### 3. Engine.
 - 3.1.
 Only one physical engine is allowed in a vehicle, no exceptions.
-Another small engine to simulate a turbo is also not allowed.
+A second smaller engine to simulate a turbo is also not allowed.
 - 3.2.
 Engine's power and size must be realistic, common sense applies.
 Do not put a 3.0 V12 into a Twingo.
 - 3.3.
 E2 engines don't have a physical model, but keep the applied forces in a range where the acceleration and top speed of a car is realistic.